AnaGM2/Mathematics-Degree-Projects/Year-1/Scientific-Computing-Basics/Python-Scripts/README.md

-# Scientific Computing & Mathematics with Python (NumPy & Matplotlib)
+# Scientific Computing & Mathematics with Python

-This repository contains a comprehensive collection of scripts, laboratory exercises, and advanced projects developed using Python for scientific computing.
+This repository contains a collection of scripts, laboratory exercises, and projects developed using Python during the **"Scientific Computing and Text Processing"** course.
 The focus ranges from fundamental syntax to the implementation of complex mathematical algorithms and data visualization.

 ## Key Skills
 * **Numerical Computing:** Advanced use of `NumPy` for multi-dimensional arrays and vectorized operations.